By Tech Powered Dad | August 14, 2019

 The TI-84 Plus CE has a “deep sleep” mode that allows it to hibernate while preserving battery if it’s not used for several days at a time.
 With regular use, it can run a month on a single charge, but in deep sleep mode, it can maintain nearly a full charge over summer break.
-I can tell you from personal experience that it really can maintain a charge for this length of time.
+From personal experience, the CE battery really can hit these numbers.

 Additionally, Texas Instruments took a page out of another update they recently made to the TI-Nspire line of calculators.
 Older TI-Nspire CX calculators and the TI-84 Plus C all had batteries that had a wired connection.
 The new Nspire CX and the TI-84 Plus CE does not use this wiring, but instead just uses the sort of contacts you’d find in a cell phone with a removable battery.
 As a person who has had to remove the battery from literally hundreds of student Nspire CX’s, let me tell you that TI-84 Plus CE users will appreciate this new battery design if they ever find they need to replace their battery.
 Replacing the old wired battery was a bit harrowing for the uninitiated, as it often felt like you might damage the calculator or battery during the replacement process.

 Rainbow of Colors

 Both of the blue models look particularly enticing to me, but I can see the appeal to any one of these models.
 Don’t be surprised if some of these colors are in short supply if you look for yours during back to school shopping season.